The best parks in and around Birmingham for nature walks

 Car parking is free on site.

 There’s a surfaced 2k route around making this ideal for scooters and pushchairs.
 The Edgbaston Watersports Activity centre is on site for more high octane adventures.
+Look out for the newish Birmingham Settlement area about half way around.
+A lovely little spot with a cafe and lots of activities focused on wellbeing.

 Best parks in Birmingham